 If you are setting up with Bing too, and you probably should for a full spread, then this YouTube video will get you started.

-For both though, key things to remember are:
+For both though, key things to remember for using the 80/20 rule are:

 - Be sure to include a detailed and unique description that’s error free and includes links